Masaru2/pokejp/README.md

 * Pokemon Blue Debug.gb

 ## Downloading and playing
-In the case of simply wanting to play generation 1 as it was released in Japan, download the .ips patch files from the [patches](patches) folder, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to the correct ROM.
+In the case of simply wanting to play generation 1 as it was released in Japan, download the .bps patch files from the [patches](patches) folder, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [Rompatcher.js](https://www.marcrobledo.com/RomPatcher.js/) [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to the correct ROM.

 These are the roms you should use for each version: